octonews/octonews/README.md

 {% endfor %}
 ```

-Instead of using a text editor or the github.com UI to submit a new link, `news.hood.ie` will include a form which will utilise GitHub’s API to create a fork, the .yml file and the pull request.
+Instead of using a text editor or the github.com UI to submit a new link, `gossip` will include a form which will utilise GitHub’s API to create a fork, the .yml file and the pull request.
 People submitting news will need to login with their GitHub account but don’t need any experience in `.git`, `.github` or `.yml` files at all.

-Once a PR got submitted, the `@hoodiehq/maintainers` team can review and merge the PR, after which the page will be rebuild automatically and the link will appear on https://news.hood.ie.
+Once a PR got submitted, the maintainers team can review and merge the PR, after which the page will be rebuild automatically and the link will appear on the GitHub page.

 Something we do _not_ plan to add is comments.
 People can have discussions on GitHub, but we will not show any discussions on news.github.com